Photos taken by Argentines tell stories about Vietnam

-HCM City (VNA) – An exhibition, themed “Stories from a camera”, opened at Ho Chi Minh City’s War Remnants Museum on July 9 to mark the 203rd anniversary of the Argentine Independence Day.
+An exhibition, themed “Stories from a camera”, is underway at Ho Chi Minh City’s War Remnants Museum to mark anniversary of the Argentine Independence Day.

 On display are 130 items, documents and photos telling stories about Vietnam in the wartime and peacetime.
 The photos were captured by Ignacio Ezcurra, who was a war correspondent of The La Nación working in Vietnam in 1968, and his granddaughter Luisa Duggan when she travelled to Vietnam after 50 years.